 Sec 2 That the corporation boundary lines of the town of Sylva shall be as follows to wit Beginning at the southeast corner of the depot as now located shall run three fourths of a mile each north south cast and west with the cardinal points of the compass and intermediate points of same a like distance of three fourths of a mile so as to form an exact octagon.5

-Sylva maintained its perfect geometric figure into the 1960s, as shown on a 1962 county highway maintenance map:Please share any comments or corrections, or locations of other octagonal towns, via the “What’s on your mind?” comment box below.
+As late as 1962, Sylva maintained a nearly perfect octagonal shape.
+As shown on a 1962 county highway maintenance map, there is a tiny outgrowth of the town at the southwest angle:Please share any comments or corrections, or locations of other octagonal towns, via the “What’s on your mind?” comment box below.

 The blogger is most appreciative of the information provided by Alex Floyd, Curator of the Evelyn Rhodes Genealogy Room in the Catawba County Public Library in Newton, NC.